bvaughn/debounce-decorator/README.md

 }
 ```

-Debounced functions also define a `clear` method that can be used to cancel any pending, debounced updates.
+Debounced functions also define a `clear` property that can be used to cancel any pending, debounced updates.

 ```javascript